troyc/car_research/README.md

+> Agreed, full sized and large sedans are best.
+But I don't argue with people who want suvs, it's an obsession you typically can't talk them out of.

 # SUV Comfort Ranking from Customer Comparisons

 Research project that ranks SUV comfort from **customer comments that compare two or more SUVs and state a preference**.
 Isolated praise ("the X5 is comfy") is not used.
 Only relative statements are.